A4Bio/ProteinInvBench/README.md

 **Obtaining Dataset**

-The processed datasets could be found in the [releases](https://drive.google.com/drive/folders/1O8pUC25XVdtuweAmvIaanOk8cSuW_a_q?usp=sharing)
+The processed datasets could be found in the [releases](https://www.idrive.com/idrive/sh/sh?k=p9b2y3l6i5).
+*To note that, due to the large file size, ProteinMPNN dataset was uploaded in a separate file named mpnn.tar.gz, others could be found in data.tar.gz*

 **Model Training**